Jitgitbit/python-exercise-one/comments.md

 NOTE: private attributes: the chain and open_transactions should be only editable from inside the blockchain class, that's why we made them private now.

 NOTE: Attributes vs properties: using properties also can protect our data from outside editing, they use getters and setters !

+NOTE: the DUNDER init file works as as constructor for a folder, -> see utility folder or here called the utility package !